addiscent/vagrant-ruby-rails/README.md

 ###### "Vagrant SSH" Times Out

-If "vagrant ssh" times out while attempting to shell into the _guest-vbox_, one cause may be that your CPU is not capable of executing the _ubuntu/trusty64_ _guest-vbox_ image.
+If "vagrant ssh" times out while attempting to shell into the _guest-vbox_, one cause may be that the _host_ CPU is not capable of executing the _ubuntu/trusty64_ _guest-vbox_ image.
 See "Using _Ubuntu/Trusty32_", above.

 ###### Remote SSH Times Out